-LABUFF V. UNITED STATES (No. 11-6168) - On August 26, 2011, a criminal defendant filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed his conviction under the Major Crimes Act.
+LABUFF v.
+UNITED STATES (No. 11-6168) - On August 26, 2011, a criminal defendant filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed his conviction under the Major Crimes Act.
 In his appeal, the petitioner argued that the United States failed to prove his "Indian status" beyond a reasonable doubt.
-The United States' brief in opposition is due on January 3, 2012.
+The United States' brief in opposition is due on February 2, 2012.

-ARCTIC SLOPE NATIVE ASSOCIATION V. SEBELIUS (No. 11-83) - On July 18, 2011, the Arctic Slope Native Association, a non-profit corporation which contracts with the federal government to operate an IHS hospital in Barrow, Alaska, filed a petition seeking review of the decision of the U.S. Court of Federal Claims which held that the U.S. Department of Health and Human Services is not liable for its failure to THE TRIBAL SUPREME COURT PROJECT IS A JOINT PROJECT OF THE pay full contract support costs based on the "subject to availability of appropriations" provision under the Indian Self-Determination Act.
+ARCTIC SLOPE NATIVE ASSOCIATION V. SEBELIUS (No. 11-83) - On July 18, 2011, the Arctic Slope Native Association, a non-profit corporation which contracts with the federal government to operate an IHS hospital in Barrow, Alaska, filed a petition seeking review of the decision of the U.S. Court of Federal Claims which held that the U.S. Department of Health and Human Services is not liable for its failure to pay full contract support costs based on the "subject to availability of appropriations" provision under the Indian Self-Determination Act.
 The question presented is: "Whether the Federal Circuit erred in holding, in direct conflict with the Tenth Circuit, that a government contractor which has fully performed its end of the bargain has no remedy when a government agency over commits itself to other projects and, as a result, does not have enough money left in its annual appropriation to pay the contractor."
-The U.S. brief in opposition was filed on November 2, 2011, and the petition was scheduled for conference on November 22, 2011 and has been held over re-scheduled for conference on January 6, 2012.
+The United States' brief in opposition was filed on November 2, 2011.
+The petition, originally scheduled for conference on November 22, 2011, was re-scheduled for conference on January 6, 2012, and is now being held by the Court pending its disposition of Salazar v.
+Ramah Navajo Chapter (see above).